NodotProject/Gedis/docs/installation.md

 ## From AssetLib

-You can install Gedis directly from the Godot Asset Library: [Gedis - Godot Redis Client](https://godotengine.org/asset-library/asset/4292)
+You can install Gedis directly from the [Godot Asset Library](https://godotengine.org/asset-library/asset/4292).

 Then, enable the plugin in **Project -> Project Settings -> Plugins**.